Skip to main content

 Exploring Spain and Latin America’s transhispanic Gothic connection.

-This book exposes how Hispanic authors at the turn of the twentieth century broke from European and American Gothic models to contend with their anxieties over modernity.
-The rising tide of first-wave feminism resulted in a trend of sympathetic female vampire characters that predate comparable Anglo and European representations by several decades.
+This book exposes how Hispanic authors at the turn of the twentieth century broke from European and American Gothic models to contend with their anxieties over modernity and rising first-wave feminisms.
+The result was a trend of sympathetic female vampire characters, predating comparable Anglo and European representations by several decades.

 168 pages | 6.14 x 9.21 | © 2024